robenkleene/collections/cards/us-history.md

 # US History

 - **What were the Townshend Acts?
 When did they happen?**
+- **What
 - **What was the Boston Massacre?
-When did it happen?** On March 5, 1770, British soldiers killed several people while being harassed by a mob.
+When did it happen?** On March 5, 1770, British soldiers killed several people while being harassed by a mob, partially in protest of the Townshend Acts.

     A famous engraving of the incident was made and sold by Paul Revere.
 - **What was the Boston Tea Party?
 When did it happen?** On December 16, 1773